Dilsv/Interactivelearning/README.md

 ## Introduction

-This website has been produced to provide a platform for a fun and interactional game designed for ages 11+.
-It offers a quiz method to test the users response time.
+This website has been produced to provide a platform for a fun and interactive game designed for ages 11+.
+It offers a quiz method to test the user's response time.

 In addition to the home page this website also features:
 - The 'Quiz' page